On $\delta$-derivations of Lie algebras and superalgebras: -derivations of the Zassenhaus algebra

 In particular, as the absence of $\mathcal D$-invariant ideals in $O_m$ implies $O_m^{\mathcal D} = K1$, we have:

-According to the classical Block's theorem about the structure of modular finite-dimensional semisimple Lie algebras (\cite[Theorem 9.3]{block}), this, essentially, exhaust all possible examples of finite-dimensional prime Lie algebras whose $\frac{1}{2}$-derivations have divisors of zero.
+According to the classical Block's theorem about the structure of modular finite-di\-men\-si\-o\-nal semisimple Lie algebras (\cite[Theorem 9.3]{block}), this, essentially, exhausts all possible examples of finite-dimensional prime Lie algebras whose $\frac{1}{2}$-derivations have divisors of zero.

 The same constructions provide also infinite-dimensional examples of prime Lie algebras whose $\frac{1}{2}$-derivations have divisors of zero.
 For example, the Lie algebra $W_{\mathbb Q}$, where $\mathbb Q$ is the additive group of rationals, is simple (see, for example, \cite[Chapter 10, Theorem 3.1]{as-book}).
 As $\mathbb Q$ is a group with torsion, the group algebra $K[\mathbb Q]$ contains divisors of zero.
-The Lie algebra $W_1(1) \otimes K[x] + 1\otimes \frac{d}{dx}$ is prime, and it is easy to see, by the same reasoning as for finite-dimensional modular semisimple Lie algebras above, that its algebra of $\frac{1}{2}$-derivations is isomorphic to $K[x]/(x^p)$.
+Another example: the Lie algebra $W_1(1) \otimes K[x] + 1\otimes \frac{d}{dx}$ is prime, and it is easy to see, by the same reasoning as for finite-dimensional modular semisimple Lie algebras above, that its algebra of $\frac{1}{2}$-derivations is isomorphic to $K[x]/(x^p)$.